Akatuoro/vogt.codes/_posts/2022-03-26-tfjs-interpolation.md

 ## Interpolation

-Now that we have two images and tested that basic image generation works, we can start with interpolating.
+Now that we have two images and tested that basic image generation works, we can start interpolating.
 We take the inputs of our images and do a linear interpolation with $$n$$ inputs $$Z_t$$, including our base inputs: